 Mount Kilimanjaro erupted some 2 to 4 million years ago and from it, a series of lava flows spread across the low ground as far as the Eremito Ridge.
 The Amboseli basin shows a variety of plant associations varying in their tolerance of salinity.
-Despite moderate rainfall, (350-400mm annual rainfall) a system of swamps fed by Mount Kilimanjaro forest catchment supports a spectacular array of birds and mammals, dominated in terms of biomass and visibility by a population of some 1,500 African elephants.
+Despite the limited rainfall, (350-400mm annual rainfall) a system of swamps fed by Mount Kilimanjaro montane forest catchment supports a splendid variety of birds and mammals, controlled in terms of biomass and visibility by a population of some 1,500 African Elephants.
 The elephant population in Amboseli National Park is one of the few places left on earth that enjoys a relatively undistracted existence in their natural conditions.

-Amboseli National Parks hosts more than 300 bird species, supported by different habitats found within the ecosystem.
+Amboseli National Park boasts more than 300 bird species, supported by different habitats found within the ecosystem.
 The area below the mountain is in a rain shadow and usually a flat dusty pan with alkaline soils

 Amboseli has several small lakes with the main ones being Kioko Lake, Simek Lake, Conch Lake, and Amboseli Lake, in these basins the water is almost always present, except in times of drought, but the depth is never more than 50 centimeters.
 Lake Amboseli is usually dry most of the time, its expanse shimmers in the heat, and dust devils fill up the sky.
 The lake is situated in the western section of the park, compared to the other lakes in the park; it covers a very large area.
 There are a number of marshes fed by underground springs that attract a large number of wildlife, such as Elephants and Hippos, Wildebeests, Burchell’s Zebras, Bohor’s Reedbucks, Spotted Hyena, Cape Buffalo, and many waterbirds